spautz/changesets-changelog-format/README.md

 | `$versionType`      | The semver bump type: `"major"`, `"minor"`, `"patch"`, or `"none"`                                                                                                                                                                                |
 | `$changesetInfo`    | Object containing all of the above, plus any other [information from Changesets](https://github.com/changesets/changesets/blob/main/packages/types/src/index.ts#L28-L31) (e.g.,`${changesetInfo.changesetTitle}`, `${changesetInfo.versionType}`) |

-Information from the git commit when the changeset was added or modified:
+Information from the git commit when the changeset was added:

 | Variable name | Notes                                                                                                                          |
 | :------------ | :----------------------------------------------------------------------------------------------------------------------------- |